 Reformat the text in Squarespace

-After fixing the formatting issues, the text should all look like body text.
-To make text stand out, you can turn text into headings, create blockquotes, create numbered or bulleted lists, and/or use bold or italics.
+After fixing the formatting issues, you can make text stand out by adding headings, blockquotes, numbered or bulleted lists, and bold or italics formatting.

 To format the text: